Conveyancing Key Terms/Glossary

-An insurance taken out by a property owner to cover potential losses resulting from problems which may arise from defects affecting the property.
+The indemnity insurance is the insurance taken out by a property owner to cover potential losses resulting from problems that may arise from defects affecting the property.

 When two or more persons buy a property together it will be held in one of two ways, either as ‘joint tenants’ or as ‘tenants in common’.
 Joint tenants each own all the property.
 When one joint tenant dies, his interest disappears and since the survivor already owns all the property nothing passes or is transferred under any will.
 The survivor will be the sole owner of the property automatically.

-The official body responsible for recording the ownership of interests in land.
+The official body responsible for recording the ownership of legal interests in land.

 Land Registry Search

 The search is intended to protect the buyer of a property so that between exchange and completion the seller (or anyone else) will be unable to do anything which might affect the title of the property.

 The ownership of property for a specified period (often in return for a rental payment and subject to terms and conditions).
 Sometimes a person might have a long lease of a property whilst also owning a share in the freehold (or owning a share in a management company that owns the freehold).
 This structure can give the person more control over the way that the management of the building is dealt with.